vekkt0r/vekkt0r.github.io/_posts/articles/2015-01-30-novatouch-tkk-reverse-engineering-part-2.md

 refused to enumerate the HID device the BSL exposes and therefore I could not even route the USB device to a virtual machine.
-Will need to find a PC to do the upgrade the next time I want to change the firmware.
+Will need to find a PC to do the upgrade the next time I want to change the firmware without opening up the case.

 ## Further work ##

 This concludes my current adventures in Novatouch land.
-In retrospective when reading this post it feels like I could have left out half of it and just write about the interesting parts (patching and injecting code) instead of trying to explain the whole program flow.
-Well, since this is an experiment in trying to get better at writing at least I have something to think about for the next post.
+In retrospective when looking over this post it feels like I could have left out half of it and just write about the interesting parts (patching and injecting code) instead of trying to explain the whole program flow.
+Well, since this is an experiment in trying to get better at writing at least I have something to better for the next post.

 Therea are some things I would like to do further work on that I have not yet had time for: